mstksg/inCode/copy/entries/machines-1.md

 internal state is completely opaque to the world.
 The world only has access to the "output", the result.

-(Remember that, because we're in a functional language, nothing is actually really "mutable".
+(Remember that, because we're in a functional language, nothing is technically actually really "mutable".
 When we say that we have a stateful function, we really mean that every time we "call" the function, we get back an "updated" function with the new state that behaves differently when "called").

 To put it in terms of `settableAuto`: